 Responsibilities During Residency:

-• A Preliminary Registration Form must be filed electronically by the candidate within 30 days of the start of training.
-Documented verification of the resident’s first post-graduate year must be sent to the Board office as well.
+• A Preliminary Registration Form must be filed electronically by the candidate within 60 days of the start of training.
+Documented verification of the resident’s first post-graduate year must be uploaded into the resident's ABDerm.org profile.

 • A Yearly Evaluation Form for each resident must be submitted electronically by the program director by August 1 after completion of the first and second year of training and by May 15 for residents who will complete their third year of training on June 30.